riibeirogabriel/wishlist/README.md

 ## Architectural Decisions

 ### Clean Architecture
-I decided to recreate the entities to `drivers.repositories` package to avoid coupling the entities from `entities` package with the database annotation particularities.
+I decided to recreate the entities in `drivers.repositories` package to avoid coupling the entities from `entities` package with the database annotation particularities.

 ### Database mongo repository
 I created two database classes, one using JPA queries and another one using mongo template for more complex queries.